Chisomnwa/Building-OLAP-Dimensional-Model-using-BigQuery-and-DBT/README.md

 <img src="analytics_engineering/readme_images/data-warehouse-architecture.png">
 <br><br>

-From the image below you can find the three layers (datasets) created in Bigquery through DBT.
-They are identified by the "dbt prefix"
+With the insights from the data modeling and the data warehouse architecture design, we go ahead to create the three layers (datasets) in Bigquery using dbt.
+These (staging, warehouse, and analytics_obt or reporting) layers are identified by the "dbt prefix".
 <br>
 <img src="analytics_engineering/readme_images/bigquery-data-layers.png">

-The above three data layers help to achieve the business requirements of the Northwind and Sales Overview, Product Inventory, and Customer Reporting processes can now be carried out effectively to draw out insights.
+The above three data layers help to achieve the business requirements of Northwind and Sales Overview, Product Inventory, and Customer Reporting processes can now be carried out effectively to draw out insights.

 ### Results